 The video window layout can be a simple grid, where each window has identical size.
 For a classic Quad Split, use the Grid mode, with 2 rows and 2 columns.
 For grid layouts, the number of rows and columns can be adjusted independently, allowing up to 36 video windows in total.

 From V1.2.0, non-Grid layouts allow each row to contain a different number of windows.
 For example, the “4:4:2” mode has a first row of four windows, a second row of four windows, and finally a row with two.
 Other layouts use the same naming arrangement.
+Additional layout mes feature a single large window with smaller windows around or beside it.

 Larger numbers of windows will require more CPU and GPU power, as well as increased network traffic to the ViewMaster PC.